TuomoNieminen/Helsinki-Open-Data-Science/docs/mca.md

 - Analyses the pattern of relationships of several categorical variables
 - Generalization of PCA and a extension of correspondence analysis (CA)
-- Deals with categorical variables, but continuous ones can be used as background (sublimentary) variables
+- Deals with categorical variables, but continuous ones can be used as background (supplementary) variables
+- Can be used with qualitative data, so there are little assumptions about the variables or the data in general.
+MCA uses frequencies and you can count those even from text based datasets.

 </font>